 Service standards and quality

 In terms of services standards and quality, the National Energy Customer Framework (NECF) has a provision to ensure that consumers continue to receive electricity and/or gas supply in the event of retailer failure.
 Additionally, the NECF has certain specific requirements that are limited to distribution services, and connection and disconnection standards.
 The Australian Consumer Law (ACL) has a broader scope and provides consumer guarantees for consumer transactions relating to the supply of goods.
-These consumer guarantees do not apply to the supply of electricity and gas but may apply to other energy products or services.
+These consumer guarantees apply to the supply of electricity and gas, unless otherwise specified in the Competition and Consumer Regulations 2010 (Regulations).
 Figure 1.4 below lists the different consumer protections under both frameworks.

 Figure 1.4: Service standards and quality consumer protections

 The NERL contains a small compensation claims regime to enable small customers to make small claims for compensation from distributors who provide customer connection services to their premises.
 At present, the scope of this regime is limited to compensation for property damage on a customer's appliances or equipment due to voltage variations.
 However, no participating jurisdiction has opted-in to the small claims compensations framework to date.

 Under the NECF, distributors must also comply with any applicable distributor service standards, including Guarantee Service Level (GSL) schemes.
 Customers (small customers only in some jurisdictions) who are connected directly to the distributor's network are subject to, by way of local legislation or codes, GSLs covering areas such as reliability customer service and connection and disconnection.
 Each jurisdiction prescribes GSL schemes, generally for each distribution business.
 These GSL schemes are determined by jurisdictional regulators and are usually included in a code or license conditions administered by the jurisdictional regulator.